MLB investigating doping report involving top players

-(Reuters) - Major League Baseball (MLB) said on Tuesday it is investigating a report alleging several of its high-profile players were sold performance-enhancing drugs by a South Florida anti-aging clinic.
+(Reuters) - Major League Baseball (MLB) said on Tuesday it was investigating a report alleging several high-profile players were sold performance-enhancing drugs by a South Florida anti-aging clinic.

-MLB said it a statement it was “extremely disappointed” to hear any alleged links between players and banned drugs but was investigating the claims, published in the Miami New Times on Tuesday.
+MLB said in a statement it was “extremely disappointed” to hear any alleged links between players and banned drugs but was investigating the claims, published in the Miami New Times on Tuesday.

 “We remain fully committed to following all leads and seeking the appropriate outcomes for all those who use, purchase and are involved in the distribution of banned substances, which have no place in our game,” MLB said.